Perth to Sydney

 We ended up at a roadside stop just past Mundribilla with only one real stop plus a lightening stop to ring brother-in-law, Ian, to wish him happy 98th birthday.
 He wasn't available unfortunately - probably hasn't recovered yet from the All Blacks most recent loss to the Ozzies.
 I enjoyed instead a short chat with my sister, Vicki.

+Our main stop was at Balladonia roadhouse.
+It has a cute museum which is the proud owner of a large piece of Skylab which accidentally fell on Australia in the 70's.
 Soon after this ex space-station fell to earth, the US secret service, FBI, CIA et al arrived en masse to retrieve the bits.
 Unfortunately they were beaten to the punch by the omnipresent Australian souvenir hunter.
 So much so that they retrieved nix.
 Appeals to the public went unheeded so they returned home with a briefcase of embarrassed excuses.
+Various pieces have since ended up at exhibits throughout the area. |

 10/9/2001 More Nullabor